A Challenge To Coaches In The Wake of Another Tragedy

 • Ask them to speak up and invite someone to be a part of their group in class, in the lunchroom, or at an event.

-• Challenge them to use their voice when they see someone being mistreated or if something is wrong.
+• Charge them to use their voice when they see someone being mistreated or if something is wrong.

 • Have your team be a part of a school fundraiser for victims or an awareness project at the school.